-In connection with the proposed transactions, our certificate of incorporation will be amended to, among other things, (a) increase the authorized number of shares of FNT Class A common stock from 300,000,000 to 600,000,000, (b) eliminate the FNT Class B common stock and all provisions relating thereto, (c) remove all references to and any requirements resulting from FNF's ownership of FNT common stock and (d) change our name to "Fidelity National Financial, Inc." Following the proposed transactions, our common stock will be listed and traded on the New York Stock Exchange, under the symbol "FNF."
-Further, we will amend the FNT 2005 Omnibus Incentive Plan to increase the number of shares available for grants thereunder by 15,500,000.
+In connection with the proposed transactions, our certificate of incorporation will be amended to, among other things, (a) increase the authorized number of shares of FNT Class A common stock from 300 million to 600 million, (b) eliminate the FNT Class B common stock and all provisions relating thereto, (c) remove all references to and any requirements resulting from FNF's ownership of FNT common stock and (d) change our name to "Fidelity National Financial, Inc." Following the proposed transactions, our common stock will be listed and traded on the New York Stock Exchange, under the symbol "FNF."
+Further, we will amend the FNT 2005 Omnibus Incentive Plan to increase the number of shares available for grants thereunder by 15.5 million.

 Our board of directors, after its independent evaluation and acting upon the unanimous recommendation of a special committee of our independent directors, approved the proposed transactions as contemplated under the securities exchange and distribution agreement.
-A copy of the securities exchange and distribution agreement is attached to this information statement as Annex A.
+A copy of the securities exchange and distribution agreement, as amended, is attached to this information statement as Annex A.

 Under Delaware law, the approval of the holders of a majority of the outstanding shares of our common stock is required to approve the amendment to our certificate of incorporation.
-In addition, under the rules of the New York Stock Exchange, listed companies such as FNT are required to obtain stockholder approval prior to issuing securities in connection with the acquisition of assets of another company if the number of shares to be issued in the transaction exceeds 20% of the shares outstanding prior to the transaction.

-On , 2006, we will hold our annual meeting of stockholders, at which holders of record of our common stock will consider and vote on (1) the issuance of additional shares of FNT Class A common stock, (2) the adoption of an amendment to the FNT 2005 Omnibus Incentive Plan, which will increase the number of shares available for grants under the current plan, (3) the charter amendments, (4) the election of certain directors of FNT and (5) the ratification of the appointment of KPMG LLP as FNT's independent registered public accounting firm.
+In addition, under the rules of the New York Stock Exchange, listed companies such as FNT are required to obtain stockholder approval prior to issuing securities to affiliates if the number of shares to be issued in the transaction exceeds one percent of the shares outstanding prior to the transaction.
+On October 23, 2006, we will hold our annual meeting of stockholders, at which holders of record of our common stock will consider and vote on (1) the issuance of additional shares of FNT Class A common stock, (2) the adoption of an amendment to the FNT 2005 Omnibus Incentive Plan, which will increase the number of shares available for grants under the current plan, (3) the adoption of the FNT Annual Incentive Plan, (4) the charter amendments, (5) the election of certain directors of FNT and (6) the ratification of the appointment of KPMG LLP as FNT's independent registered public accounting firm.
 Neither FNT nor FNF is soliciting proxies from FNT stockholders.
 You may, if you wish, attend the meeting and vote personally on all matters presented at the annual meeting.
 We recommend that FNT stockholders vote "FOR" the proposed transactions and the other annual meeting items.